 We like music.
 We like design.
 We like games, art, history, philosophy, and most of all, we like stories.
 And we all have stories to tell.

-After graduating from the conservatory, and further working for/studying under AMP Amsterdam and SourceSound L.A, Getting our hands on various franchises like Call of Duty, BattleField, Ghost Recon, NFS, Forza and various brands like IKEA, Redbull, Philips, ING and Bavaria, old partners in-crime Thijs Buwalda and Daan Moerkens tied the corporate knot and started OmniSound together after returning to the Netherlands.
+After graduating from the conservatory, and further working for/studying under AMP Amsterdam and SourceSound L.A, old partners in-crime Thijs Buwalda and Daan Moerkens tied the corporate knot and started OmniSound together.

 Our love of stories applies to every project; film, game, corporate, and everything beyond and in between.